A feedback loop is system structure that causes output from one node to eventually influence input to that same node.

 An example of a reinforcing loop is Population Growth.
 As population goes up, so does births per year.
 As that goes up, so does future population.
 The loop goes round and round, growing exponentially until the loop hits its limits, which are not shown.

 These are causal loop diagrams.
-They can't be simulated but are very useful for high level feedback loop simple modeling.
+They can't be simulated but are very useful for simple or high level feedback loop modeling.

 Arrows indicate that one node influences another.
 Solid arrows are a direct relationship.
 One node varies directly with another.
 If A goes up then so does B, or if A goes down then so does B. Dashed arrows are an inverse relationship.
 If A goes up then B goes down and vice versa.
 As simple as models like these are, they can allow problem solvers to understand the relevant behavior of complex systems well enough to solve surprisingly difficult problems.